ghdl/ghdl/doc/using/InvokingGHDL.rst

 Run [``-r``]
 ------------

-.. option:: -r <[options...] primary_unit [secondary_unit] [simulation_options...]>
+.. option:: -r <[options...] [library.]top_unit [arch] [simulation_options...]>

 Runs/simulates a design.
-Two sets of options are accepted, both of them being separated by ``primary_unit [secondary_unit]``.
+Two sets of options are accepted, both of them being separated by ``[library.]top_unit [arch]``.
 For the first set, ``options...``, arguments are the same as for the :ref:`elaboration command <Elaboration:command>`.
 For the second set, ``simulation_options...``, arguments are defined in :ref:`USING:Simulation`.

 * GGC/LLVM: the filename of the executable is determined and it is executed.
   Elaboration options are ignored.
   You may also directly execute the program.
   The executable must be in the current directory.
 * mcode: the design is elaborated and the simulation is launched.
   As a consequence, you must use the same options used during analysis.

 This command exists for three reasons:

+* It works with mcode implementation, where the executable code is generated in memory.
 * You are using GCC/LLVM, but you don't need to create the executable program name.
 * It is coherent with the :option:`-a` and :option:`-e` commands.
-* It works with mcode implementation, where the executable code is generated in memory.

 .. index:: cmd elaborate and run